autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 Mints Auton and sends it to a recipient account, increasing the amount of Auton in circulation.

+Constraint checks are applied:

+- the caller is the `stabilizer` account, the Stabilization Contract address
-The recipient cannot be the Autonity network's governance `operator` account or the zero address.
+- invalid recipient: the `recipient` cannot be the `stabilizer` account, the Stabilization Contract address, or the `0` zero address
+- invalid amount: the `amount` is not equal to `0` or greater than the Supply Control Contract's available auton `balance`.

-When `x` amount of auton is minted, then `x` is simply added to the account’s balance, increasing the total supply of auton in circulation and reducing the supply of auton available for minting.
+When `x` amount of auton is minted, then `x` is simply added to the account’s balance, increasing the total supply of Auton in circulation and reducing the supply of Auton available for minting.

 #### Parameters